-Collaboration between SAIRO and the Career Center has created comprehensive dashboards that summarize data collected by the 2017 administration of the First Destination Survey.
+Collaboration between the Student Affairs Information and Research Office (SAIRO) and the Career Center has created comprehensive dashboards that summarize data collected by the 2017 administration of the First Destination Survey.
 This survey queries undergraduates about their immediate plans as they complete their studies.
 Just under half of the respondents (47%) reported that they had found work or were immediately enrolling in graduate study.
-Analysis from the UC Office of the President shows that UCLA's bachelor's recipients who remain in California for work are most frequently employed in the following sectors of the economy ten years after graduation, according to California Employment Development Department. data: education (K-12 and higher education combined) (18%); legal services, finance, and insurance (13%); and healthcare (11%).
+Analysis from the UC Office of the President follows UCLA's bachelor's recipients who remain in California for work.
+The dashboard depicts their income and employment by industry categories, according to California Employment Development Department data.